 You should also include any recent and relevant awards that your company or leadership team has received.
 This gives your story more credibility and authority, which is the whole point of winning awards in the first place.
 It’s important to remember not to fall into the trap of listing awards that you won more than five years ago.
 This can backfire and make you look like you’ve been sitting on your laurels.

 Serious journalists and the media outlets for which they work rarely include a backlink to a company in their stories.
 They understand the significant SEO benefit it provides, and they don’t want to be seen as endorsing businesses unfairly.
 However, if they believe a specific link is critical to the story, they may include it, and you do not want to be left out on any mentions that you can earn from a journalist.
-You should remember to include an up-to-date web link to the company in the boilerplate; you may be able to sneak it in for some free publicity.
+You should remember to include an up-to-date website link to the company in the boilerplate.
+You may be able to earn some free publicity if you sneak it in strategically.

 When you use a press release distribution service to send out your press release, there’s a good chance you’ll end up on many different online news sites.
 These outlets may not be as well-known as The New York Times, but they can run the press release in its entirety, including the boilerplate.
 This is a fantastic opportunity for SEO.
-All of the keywords that you want the company to rank for in search results should be included in the boilerplate.
+You should include all the keywords that you want the company to rank for in the boilerplate.

 You can use an online tool like SEMRush or Ahrefs to help you find popular keywords in your niche if you are unsure about the best keywords for your business.